Taking Chances (1922 film)

 Taking Chances is a 1922 American silent film.
-A showing in Cleveland Heights was interrupted by police for violating Blue Laws prohibitting Sunday (Sabbath) entertainment showings and performances.
+A showing in Cleveland Heights was interrupted by police for violating Blue Laws prohibiting Sunday (Sabbath) entertainment showings and performances.
 Arrests were made.

 Plot

 A book salesman (Talmadge) talks his way into a position as secretary to a millionaire capitalist (Challenger) and eventually wins the hand of the mans daughter (Gray) by foiling a plot against her father's wealth and punishing one of the plotters (Dewey).

 Production

-The film was produced by Phil Goldstone Productions, with Grover Jones as the director and Harry Fowler as the cinematographer.
+The film was produced by Phil Goldstone Productions, with Grover Jones as the director and Harry M. Fowler as the cinematographer.